kishan080/Database-Mangement-System-Project/README.md

-# Database-Mangement-System-Project
+# Train-Reservation Sytem-Using

-Database Mangement System project made using 1) Linked Lists as Data structure 2) B,B+,AVL Tree as Data structure
+Using Linked List as Data structure i made a Train-Reservation System